Request a Callback

 How long does it take to recover from upper eyelid surgery?

-There are a range of factors that can affect blepharoplasty; upper eyelid recovery can vary from person to person depending on various factors such as age, overall health and the specifics of the surgical procedure itself.
-Your doctor will be able to inform you of your circumstances when you seek medical help, which you should do as soon as possible.
+Upper eyelid surgery recovery can vary from person to person.
+It will depend on various factors such as age, overall health and the specifics of the surgical procedure itself.
+Your doctor will be able to inform you of your circumstances when you seek medical help.

 Do I need to get revision eyelid surgery?